Francen-Red/Francen-Red/README.md

 - 👀 I’m interested in science and technology
 - 📖 I’m currently learning Computer Engineering at Polytechnic University of the Philippines
 - 💞️ I’m looking to collaborate on web developing, software toolmaking, and more techy stuffs
-- ✉️ You may reach me at francenvenisseered@gmail.com
+- ✉️ You may reach me at francenvenisseered@gmail.com or francenvenisseered@iskolarngbayan.pup.edu.ph
 - 🙆🏻‍♀️ Pronouns: she/her
 - ⚡ Fun fact about me: I'm curious about everything and love exploring new ideas—why stick to one thing when there's so much to learn?